Seabird: Conservation

 One of the Millennium Projects in the UK was the Scottish Seabird Centre, near the important bird sanctuaries on Bass Rock, Fidra and the surrounding islands.
 The area is home to huge colonies of gannets, puffins, skuas and other seabirds.
 The centre allows visitors to watch live video from the islands as well as learn about the threats the birds face and how we can protect them, and has helped to significantly raise the profile of seabird conservation in the UK.
 Seabird tourism can provide income for coastal communities as well as raise the profile of seabird conservation, although it needs to be managed to ensure it does not harm the colonies and nesting birds.
 For example, the northern royal albatross colony at Taiaroa Head in New Zealand attracts 40,000 visitors a year.

 The plight of albatross and large seabirds, as well as other marine creatures, being taken as bycatch by long-line fisheries, has been addressed by a large number of non-governmental organizations (including BirdLife International, the American Bird Conservancy and the Royal Society for the Protection of Birds).
 This led to the Agreement on the Conservation of Albatrosses and Petrels, a legally binding treaty designed to protect these threatened species, which has been ratified by thirteen countries as of 2021 (Argentina, Australia, Brazil, Chile, Ecuador, France, New Zealand, Norway, Peru, South Africa, Spain, Uruguay, United Kingdom).

+Actions that can be used to directly manage the impacts of climate change on seabirds include: constructing fire breaks around seabird nesting areas; replacing coastal habitat lost to sea level rise (e.g. by allowing inland migration of habitats or providing artificial platforms); and temporarily raising nests to keep them above flood waters.
+These actions can be supported by general conservation work to maintain population sizes and genetic diversity, and consequently the ability of seabird populations to resist or adapt to climate change.
+Global mitigation of climate change (e.g., through decarbonization and ecosystem restoration) will also be important to reduce the impacts to which seabirds are exposed.